SlimeVR/SlimeVR-Docs-Site/server-setup/setting-reset-bindings.md

 2. Go to Controllers > "Show old binding UI" > "show more applications".
 3. Scroll down and select "SlimeVR-Feeder-App".
 4. Pick a button on your controller to use for the reset binding.
-5. Now you can set up a key combination or behavior to perform: "request_calibration". (see video for clarification)
+5. Now you can set up a key combination or behavior to perform: "Reset" or "Fast Reset". (see video for clarification)

 And you're done!
 You're now all set up to have blazingly fast resets.
 *Fastest reset in the west*.

-You can set this just the way you want.
+You can set this up in whatever way works for you!
 Most people opt for either a double tap, long press or button combinations/chords.
-You are free to make it your own!
+This choice is totally up to you.

 <div class="video-container">
 <iframe width="100%" height="auto" src="https://www.youtube.com/embed/iTOyCOT44d0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>